Mubashir-M/Pre-assignment-Reaktor-2021/README.md

 * [Setup](#setup)

 ## General info
-This project is an assignment bried for junior developer, fall 2021.
+This project is an assignment brief for junior developer, fall 2021.
 The application displays the rules fetched from txt file in a simple UI.

 ## Technologies
 Project is created with: